Here comes the bride — and the groom, the bridesmaids, and the groomsmen – plan ahead, practice a little, and then enjoy bring... Read more »

 Our Designer Non-stick Student Scissors are larger than our Kids Scissors but smaller than adult scissors, perfect for those ol...
 Read more »

-Create a pattern for your bag using paper or scrap interfacing.
-I made my pattern from printed grid interfacing (Therm O Web HeatnBond Non-Woven Quilter’s 2” Grid Interfacing).
+1. Create a pattern for your bag using paper or scrap interfacing.
+Using the pattern from printed grid interfacing (Therm O Web HeatnBond Non-Woven Quilter’s 2” Grid Interfacing).
 The texture of the adhesive creates a “grip” which helps hold the pattern piece in place while working.

-To save time, I stacked all of my fabrics together and cut them at the same time.
-I used a rotary cutter and clear grid ruler to cut through my stacked fabrics along the edge of my pattern.
+4. To save time, stack all of the fabrics together and cut them at the same time.
+Using a rotary cutter and clear grid ruler makes it easy to cut through stacked fabrics along the edge of the pattern.